 Pewit’s Nest is a beautiful spot to explore.
 In recent years the natural area has become so popular that it’s being “loved to death”.
 Litter and “cattle trails” run everywhere since there is practically no maintenance, no supervision, and no budget.
 The state and the DNR* should be ashamed of the lack of care provided to this popular natural area.
 Until something is done however, people will keep breaking the rules, they will keep jumping off of the cliffs.
 Baraboo EMS will continue to get practice hauling broken bodies out of the gorge.
 But again, let me be clear.. this is NOT a safe place to swim.
 It is not a “secret swimming hole”, it is a “protected” state natural area.

 Oh, and on a side note… Last year, the Sauk County Sheriffs Department wrote over 200 parking tickets for people parked illegally there.
-The property parking lot is very small and parking is not allowed on CTH W. So the local sheriff’s department basically farms visitors for tickets and fines each weekend over the summer.
+The property parking lot is very small and parking is not allowed on CTH W.

 Be safe out there!